mRcSchwering/magic-soup/docs/supporting_figures.md

 Molecule concentrations inside a cell while it catalyzes 3A $\rightleftharpoons$ C | -10 kJ and A + B $\rightleftharpoons$ C | 5 kJ each step.
-Left shows a cell with a single protein with 2 domains which are energetically coupled as 4A + B $\rightleftharpoons$ 2C | -5 kJ .
+Left shows a cell with a single protein with 2 domains which are energetically coupled as 4A + B $\rightleftharpoons$ 2C | -5 kJ.
-Right shows a cell with 2 proteins with a single domain each for both reactions respectively.
+Right shows a cell with 2 proteins with a single domain each for both reactions respectively._

 ![](./img/supporting/inhibited_exporter_kinetics.png)